wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 }
 ```

-Multiple rules (AND across rules, OR within rules)
+Multiple rules (AND across rules, OR within rules):

 ```json
 {
   "applywhen": [